DPKG

 cp ~/YourProjects/Hello/hello hello_1.0-1_arm64/usr/local/bin

-• Package – the name of your program;
+• Package — the name of the program

-• Version – the version of your program;
+• Version — the version of the program

-• Maintainer – the name and the email address of the person in charge of the package maintenance;
+• Maintainer — the name and email of the package maintainer

 Package: hello